CP1401/Practicals/prac_07/README.md

 Time Stopped:   2m 41s
 Percentage:     38.50931677018634%
 ```
+Note: the original program from prac 2 was about i-stop values for a car, but this has nothing to do with that context.
+The technique for figuring out minutes and seconds from just seconds is the same, so you can copy your work,
+but do change any references to the old context.

-Rewrite this program using a function that **takes in a number** of seconds and **returns a string** to display that value in minutes and seconds.
+Write a simple program using a function that **takes in a number** of seconds and **returns a string** that can be used to display that value in minutes and seconds.
+Notice that the function DOES NOT PRINT.
+We want to use the string in different ways, so this function's job is simply to create/return a formatted string.
-Write a main program that simply displays a bunch of different seconds values in minutes and seconds using a loop.
+Write a main program that displays a bunch of different seconds values in minutes and seconds using a loop.
-Example output:
+**Example output:**
+Note: Think about how this was generated...
+There's no user input; it starts at 0, goes to ? in steps of ?
+Try and do the same in your program.

 ```
 0 seconds is 0m 0s
 635 seconds is 10m 35s